Lazy-Solutions/AdvancedSceneManager/flow/Getting-Started.md

 ## Running Flows

 By design, only one flow can run at any given time.
-This limitation exists because the underlying `SceneManager` processes `SceneOperations` sequentially.
-While multiple scenes can be loaded within a single operation, multiple operations are queued rather than run in parallel.
+While you can trigger multiple flows, they will be **queued** and executed sequentially.
+This is because the underlying `SceneManager` processes `SceneOperations` sequentially, and flows often involve these operations.

 ### How to use Flows
 Most users will interact with flows via the **FlowHelper**.